dimagi/commcare-hq/corehq/apps/cloudcare/static/cloudcare/js/README.md

 Major files to be aware of:
 * [fullform-ui.js](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/cloudcare/static/cloudcare/js/form_entry/fullform-ui.js) defines `Question` and `Container`, the major abstractions used by form definitions. `Container` is the base abstraction for groups and for forms themselves.
 * [entrycontrols_full.js](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/cloudcare/static/cloudcare/js/form_entry/entrycontrols_full.js) defines `Entry` and its many subclasses, the widgets for entering data.
 The class hierarchy of entries has a few levels.
-There's generally an entry for each question type: `SingleSelectEntry`, `TimeEntry`, etc. Appearance attributes can also have their own entries, such as `ComboboxEntry` and `GeoPointEntry`.
+There's generally a class for each question type: `SingleSelectEntry`, `TimeEntry`, etc. Appearance attributes can also have their own classes, such as `ComboboxEntry` and `GeoPointEntry`.
 * [webformsession.js](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/cloudcare/static/cloudcare/js/form_entry/webformsession.js) defines the interaction for filling out a form.
 Web apps sends a request to formplayer every time a question is answered, so the session manages a lot of asynchronous requests, using a task queue.
 The session also handles loading forms, loading incomplete forms, and within-form actions like changing the form's language.

 Form entry has a fair amount of test coverage.
 There are entry-specific tests and also tests for webformsession.